wp-plugins/form-maker/readme.txt

 -	MySQL 5.x

 After downloading the ZIP file of the Form Maker
-1. Login to your WordPress site administrator panel and head over the 'Plugins' menu
+1. Login to your WordPress site administrator panel and head over the 'Plugins' menu  in order to install Form Maker
 2. Click 'Add New'(in order to add the plugin of the Form Maker)
-3. Choose the 'Upload' option
+3. Choose the 'Upload' option in order to install Form Maker
-4. Click **Choose file** (**Browse**) and select the Form Maker zip file.
+4. Click **Choose file** (**Browse**) and select the Form Maker zip file in order to install Form Maker.
 5. Click **Install Now** button to install the Form Maker.
-6. Once it is complete, activate the plugin of the Form Maker.
+6. Once it is complete, activate the plugin of the Form Maker in order to use Form Maker.

 Once the plugin of the Form Maker is activated, you'll notice a menu on the left called "Form Maker".
 Here you can manage forms and submissions of the Form Maker.
 If any problem occurs with the form maker, please  us info@web-dorado.com in order to correct the mistakes of the Form Maker plugin.